tirthyme/gitops-repository-template/README.md

 # GitOps Repository Template

 This is an example of what the AppStudio GitOps repository might look like for a simple application.
-This example contains two services ('service A' and 'service B'), and two environments ('dev' and 'staging').
+This example contains two components ('component A' and 'component B'), and two environments ('dev' and 'staging').

 In particular:
 - New environments should be added and removed from `environments/overlays/(environment name)`
     - K8s resources (ConfigMaps/etc) that are defined within all environment should be included in `environments/base`
     - Environments can also contain environment-specific K8s resources: they should be defined in the environment's overlay
-- The GitOps repository can contain multiple services (for example, the 'frontend' and 'backend' of a single application.
-Others might refer to these as 'components'.
-Final terminology TBD)
+- The GitOps repository can contain multiple components (for example, the 'frontend' and 'backend' of a single application.)
-- Environment-specific service configuration should be defined in `services/(service name)/overlays/(environment name)`
+- Environment-specific component configuration should be defined in `component/(component name)/overlays/(environment name)`
-    - For example, environment variables that are set only in production, or only in development. (eg different database credentials for different environments)
+    - For example, environment variables of the component that are set only in production, or only in development (eg different database credentials for different environments)
 - Otherwise this repository uses the standard kustomize `base`/`overlays` pattern, where `base` contain resource definitions, and `overlays` contain patches against those resource definitions (which eliminates the need to duplicate data across multiple resources)

 ## Resources

 There are two types of resources defined in this repository:
-- **Services**:
+- **Components**:
-    - A service contains one or more Kubernetes resources (Deployments/ConfigMaps/etc), representing a component of an application to deploy.
+    - A component contains one or more Kubernetes resources (Deployments/ConfigMaps/etc), representing a component of an application to deploy.
-    - For example, the 'frontend' and 'backend' of a single application (both would be services, here)
+    - For example, the 'frontend' and 'backend' of a single application (both would be components, here)
-    - (Others might refer to 'services' as 'components', final terminology TBD)
-    - Service resources may be customized (by kustomize) based on the environment they are targeting, for example, different environment variables in staging/production containing different database service credentials.
+    - Component resources may be customized (by kustomize) based on the environment they are targeting, for example, different environment variables in staging/production containing different database service credentials.

 - **Environments**
-    - Services are deployed within environments.
+    - Components are deployed within environments.
-    - Environments contain the list of services that are to be deployed to them.
-See `environments/overlays/(environment name)/kustomization.yaml` for the list of services that are to be included in a particular environment.
+    - Environments contain the list of components that are to be deployed to them.
+See `environments/overlays/(environment name)/kustomization.yaml` for the list of components that are to be included in a particular environment.
-        - For example, if 'serviceA' and 'serviceB' are to be deployed to environment 'dev', then 'serviceA' and 'serviceB' should be referenced via in `environments/overlays/dev/kustomization.yaml`
+        - For example, if 'componentA' and 'componentB' are to be deployed to environment 'dev', then 'componentA' and 'componentB' should be referenced via in `environments/overlays/dev/kustomization.yaml`
-        - In a similar fashion, it is easy to support deploying only a subset of services to an environment.
-For example, only 'serviceA' or 'serviceB'.
+        - In a similar fashion, it is easy to support deploying only a subset of components to an environment.
+For example, only 'componentA' or 'componentB'.
     - An environment may also contain zero or more Kubernetes resources (eg Deployments/ConfigMaps/etc) that should be deployed within a particular environment.
-(These would be resources that are not tied to a specific service, but still need to be present.
+(These would be resources that are not tied to a specific component, but still need to be present.
 For example, a `ResourceQuota` in a namespace)

 ## Primary Kustomize Entrypoints